Rutgers Excellence In Alumni Leadership Awards

 Richard P. McCormick Award

 Recognizing a dean or faculty member who has performed outstanding service for the alumni association.
-This award was established to honor the late faculty member and Rutgers College dean, Richard P. McCormick RC'38, GSNB'40.
+The nominee is required to be a current or retired Rutgers dean or faculty member.

 Scarlet Oak Meritorious Service Award